davidly/ttt/README.md

     ./ma.sh ttt_1dim
     ./ttt_1dim

+To compile code and run on an arm32 Raspberry PI 3:

+    ba ttt_1dim.bas /x /3
+    gcc -o ttt_1dim ttt_1dim.s -march=armv8-a

 The compiler generates code that's in the middle of the pack of most real compilers on both x64 Windows and arm64 Mac.
 The 8080 code generated for CP/M 2.2 systems is about 3x as fast as Turbo Pascal 3.01A and 3x slower than hand-written assembler code (mostly due to using 16-bit integers and lack of global optimizations).
+The arm32 code is unoptimized but working.

 To build BA: